 The Tej Kohli Cornea Program at Mass.
 Eye & Ear, a teaching hospital of Harvard Medical School, is a $2m program to accelerate innovative and collaborative research to achieve unprecedented breakthroughs in corneal disease.
 The Tej Kohli Cornea Program includes cutting-edge molecular technology for the rapid diagnosis of corneal infection, and also GelCORE, an adhesive biomaterial for replacing corneal tissue.

 The Tej Kohli Future Bionics program highlights how technology can substantially improve the lives and confidence of younger people living with disabilities.
-The program epitomises the Tej Kohli Foundation’s focus on helping young people who are living with disabilities by making a direct and meaningful intervention into their lives using technology.
+The program epitomises the Tej Kohli Foundation’s focus on helping young people who are living with disabilities by making direct and meaningful interventions in their lives using technology.
 The program funds the purchase and fitting of the bionic multi-grip myoelectric controlled prosthetic ‘Hero Arm’ for young people in the United Kingdom who are living with limb differences.